GingerCam/Radio-VNC/README.md

 # Update Radio-vnc

 To update Radio-VNC a script auto checks for updates on boot through crontab.

 The scripts are stored at /usr/bin/update.sh /usr/bin/update-script.sh and the .desktop file is stored on github in /other-files/

 # Uninstalling Radio-vnc

 To uninstall Radio-VNC you can execute the command:

 "sudo bash /usr/bin/uninstall.sh"

 This will uninstall Radio-VNC and all of its dependencies

+# New radiovnc cli

+There will be a new cli for radiovnc to configure Wi-Fi and bluetooth and other things that i haven't had the idea for yet

+The cli will look like the example:

+"sudo radiovnc-wifi"

+radiovnc- then the thing to confiure